bitoiu/node-js-action-template/README.md

 ## Pull Requests and Issues are Welcome

 If you find something that can be improved, or best practices that could be adopted in anything regarding NodeJS, Containers or GitHub Actions themselves, please send a pull request.

+:octocat::heart: